FedRAMP/continuous-reporting-cwg/plan.md

 - Strategic Outcome: Continuous Risk Reporting Methodology: Produce specifications for a workable methodology that uses a streamlined, data driven approach to risk reporting.
 Provide insight into best practices for reporting and communicating security incidents.
 Provide insights into generating, measuring, and communicating uniform baseline key security indicators (KSIs) that facilitate objective comparison across cloud services while allowing for flexible community-driven extensions.
 Provide insights into enabling non-blocking changes while maintaining appropriate security visibility and risk awareness for customers.

 **Strengthen Collaboration Between FedRAMP and the Private Sector**
-- Ensure FedRAMP has direct insight into community activities, goals, achievements, and best practices to inform the creation of standards and policies prior to their formal development.
+- Ensure FedRAMP has direct insight into community activities, goals, achievements, and best practices to inform the creation of policies prior to their formal development.
 - Ensure FedRAMP stakeholders have equal, public access to information from FedRAMP, an open forum, and semi-structured opportunities to work towards shared goals in innovative ways.
 - Foster a culture/creating a framework where compliance augments security instead of being a roadblock
 - Explore approaches to help customers interpret security information and make risk-based decisions using new attestation models.